lbm364dl/blog/_posts/2025-03-16-the-hidden-voices-of-chinese-characters.md

 component.
 Well, this doesn't sound quite similar...
 Its traditional form is 賣.
-It turns out that this is accurate for the single character 卖, but for our original one 续/續, the component 賣 was actually a simplification of the absolute _beast_ that is 𧸇 (you'd better _zoom_ your screen), which is pronounced yù (much more similar to xù).
+It turns out that this is accurate for the single character 卖, but for our original one 续/續, the component 賣 was actually a simplification of 𧶠[^7] (you'd better _zoom_ your screen if you can't tell the difference), which is pronounced yù (much more similar to xù).
 Therefore, the sound component was quite accurate at some point in the past but turned into an _empty_ component when it was simplified to the unrelated 賣, leaving us apparently with two different sounds for the same character.
 But now you know the reason.